-A survey of contemporary philosophy and philosophers.
-In addition to a general survey of the contemporary philosophical landscape, students learn the place and development of theism in contemporary analytic philosophy.
-Focus will be given to learning how contemporary developments in analytic philosophy have been applied with increasing sophistication to issues in natural theology and philosophy of religion.
+A survey of contemporary philosophy and philosophers focusing on the advent and development of analytic philosophy.
+In addition to a general survey of the contemporary philosophical landscape, students learn developments in analytic philosophy have been applied with increasing sophistication to issues in natural theology and philosophy of religion.
 Emphasis will be placed on evaluating arguments while simultaneously learning how to give a charitable and close reading to the texts.
 This course is offered on a three-year rotation in conjunction with the other philosophy courses.